Travis Dermott

-Travis Dermott (born December 22, 1996) is a Canadian professional ice hockey defenceman for the Vancouver Canucks of the National Hockey League (NHL).
-Dermott was rated as a top prospect projected as a possible first round pick in the 2015 NHL Entry Draft but was ultimately selected in the second round, 34th overall, by the Toronto Maple Leafs.
+Travis Dermott (born December 22, 1996) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
+He was recently under contract to the Edmonton Oilers of the National Hockey League (NHL).
+Dermott was rated as a top prospect projected as a possible first round pick in the 2015 NHL entry draft but was ultimately selected in the second round, 34th overall, by the Toronto Maple Leafs.
+He has previously played for the Maple Leafs, the Vancouver Canucks, the Arizona Coyotes, and the Minnesota Wild.

-In junior, Dermott was drafted by the Erie Otters in the 2012 Ontario Hockey League Draft.
+In junior, Dermott was drafted by the Erie Otters in the 2012 Ontario Hockey League draft.
 His tenure with the team stretched over three seasons and he was named to the 2014 First All-Rookie Team.
 He has also competed with Canada men's national junior ice hockey team at the 2016 IIHF World U20 Championship.